di37/circle-detection-project/service/README.md

 ```

 2. `POST /get_annotated_circle_image/`
-   - Generates and returns an annotated image with bounding boxes and masks of the image that has been uploaded and its information is stored in the database
+   - Generates and returns an annotated image with bounding boxes and masks of the image that has been uploaded and its information is stored in the database.
+Along with annotated image, also includes the mask (as mentioned in the assignment).
    - Parameters: `image_name` (ImageName)
    - Returns: StreamingResponse with the processed image